alexandermander/SLP/main.typ

-logic or configuration so the device behaves according to the attacker’s wishes: capturing and logging all passing traffic, altering DNS responses, injecting malicious scripts into HTTP pages, or creating persistent backdoors for later access.
+logic or configuration so the device behaves according to the attacker’s wishes: capturing and logging all passing traffic, altering DNS responses or creating persistent backdoors for later access.
 \
 *Deauthentication attacks* are a type of attack